padmalcom/Real-Time-Voice-Cloning-German/README.md

 ## First things first
-- Trained on female German voices of m-ailabs
+- Trained on female and male German voices from m-ailabs
 - Tests show that the vocoder training is not neccessary, so focus on encoder and synthesizer
 - I had to edit some parts of the implementation to make it work with m-ailabs
 - m-ailabs requires a lot of cleaning (at least for German voices).
 I added a script to do most of the work.
 	- mailab_normalize_text.py: Creates text files besides each wav file of the m-ailabs dataset which apparently is required.

+- Works with the following commit of Real-Time-Voice-Cloning: https://github.com/CorentinJ/Real-Time-Voice-Cloning/commit/95adc699c1deb637f485e85a5107d40da0ad94fc

 ## How to run?
 Please note that all changes I did were made for windows.
 You might want to adapt it for linux.